This post may contain affiliate links, please see the privacy policy for details.

 Substitutions and Variations

-Use any meat and cheese you like.
-Feel free to leave out the red pepper flakes and banana peppers if you don’t want any heat (or try mild banana peppers), or use brioche buns rather than Hawaiian rolls.
-You can also include roasted red peppers or double up on the melty cheese.
-Make these however you prefer!
+Adjust the spice level: Feel free to leave out the red pepper flakes and banana peppers if you don’t want any heat (or try mild banana peppers).

-These Italian slider rolls are great paired with fries, salami pasta salad, or you might prefer gouda cream cheese corn or a protein like steaks or roasted chicken if you’re feeding a crowd.
+For lunch: These Italian slider rolls are great paired with fries or salami pasta salad, or you might prefer gouda cream cheese corn.

 Storage Instructions